 1. The formula for living is simply this: To live well simply means to set your own intentions and live according to them.

-2. To live intentionally requires adequate self-knowledge.
+2. intentional living requires self-knowledge.

 3. knowledge is necessary to fulfill intentions.